 Track racing takes place on a banked velodrome 200-400 metres in circumference.
 It is particularly thrilling racing for both riders and spectators alike, and demands speed, concentration, skill, and strategy.
 A simple bicycle with no brakes and a fixed (non-coasting) gear is used.

 BC is home to two velodromes: the Burnaby Velodrome (one of only three indoor velodromes in Canada, and the only on in the Pacific Northwest), and the WestShore Velodrome.

-In the spring, two to four competitors cover 1000 metres.
-This race demands more tactical skill than any other biycle race–riders jockey for position as they try to outwit each other before the final dash to the line.
-The final metres of a match spring are said to be the most intense in cycling.
+In the Sprint, two to four competitors cover 1000 metres.
+This race demands more tactical skill than any other bicycle race – riders jockey for position as they try to outwit each other before the final dash to the line.
+The final metres of a match sprint are said to be the most intense in cycling.

 In the Olympic Sprint, two teams of three riders start on opposite sides of the track.
-After the start, the first rider of each team leads her team around the track, pulling off at the end of the first lap and allowing the second rider to lead.
-At the end of the second lap, this rider pulls off and the third rider completes the final lap by herself.
+After the start, the first rider of each team leads the team around the track, pulling off at the end of the first lap and allowing the second rider to lead.
+At the end of the second lap, this rider pulls off and the third rider completes the final lap on their own.
 The winning team is the one with the fastest finishing time.
 This event relies heavily on careful team selection and planning.
 It requires both the acceleration of a sprinter and the power of a kilo rider.

 The rules of the team pursuit are the same as those of the individual pursuit–except that teams of four riders compete against each other.
 The time for the team is based on the team’s third finisher.